-C. Non-teaching activities
+C. Non-teaching Activities

-Teaching-related service, scholarship, and professional development includes reading or research to keep abreast of scholarly and pedagogical advances in the field, voluntary service on departmental and other university committees where appropriate, and any other professionally recognized activities that enhance the department's teaching.
+1. Teaching-related service, scholarship, and professional development includes reading or research to keep abreast of scholarly and pedagogical advances in the field, voluntary service on departmental and other university committees where appropriate, and any other professionally recognized activities that enhance the department's teaching.
+Service activities may include department/program committees on which NTTF participate (as delineated in the unit's governance document), college and university service, formal advising and mentoring, professional development, scholarship, and community service relevant to the position.
+Service assignments within the department/program are at the discretion of the head/director or her or his designee in consultation with the Adjunct NTTF.

-D. Advising and student contact
+D. Advising and Student Conduct

-Routine advising of, and contact with, students taking their courses is considered a normal part of faculty members' teaching activities as described above in section B. Other kinds of advising assignments (such as supervision of undergraduate theses or a small caseload of undergraduate major advisees) are not expected, but are permissible of Adjunct NTTF.
+- 1. Routine advising of, and contact with, students taking their courses is considered a normal part of faculty members' teaching activities as described above in section B. Other kinds of advising assignments (such as supervision of undergraduate theses or a small caseload of undergraduate major advisees) are not expected of Adjunct NTTF. - 2.
+Adjunct NTTF will follow Student Conduct and Community Standards procedures for incidences involving students enrolled in their courses.

-E. Major administrative work
+E. Major Administrative Work